astropy/astropy-APEs/APE_specutil.rst

 Decision rationale
 ------------------

-<To be filled in by the coordinating committee when the APE is
-accepted or rejected>
+There were extensive discussions with multiple stakeholders undertaken in the process of putting together this APE and it appears as though concensus has been reached.
+This APE was accepted on Dec 18, 2017.